iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - `PropertiesDisplaySpecification` to `DEPRECATED_PropertiesDisplaySpecification`.
 Recommended replacement - using property overrides of `PropertySpecification` type with `isDisplayed` attribute.
 - `PropertyEditorsSpecification` to `DEPRECATED_PropertyEditorsSpecification`.
 Recommended replacement - using property overrides of `PropertySpecification` type with `editor` attribute.

-As a short term solution consumers can simply do a rename when importing the package, e.g.:
+As a short term solution, you can simply do a rename when importing the package, e.g.:

 ```ts
 import { DEPRECATED_PropertiesDisplaySpecification as PropertiesDisplaySpecification } from "@bentley/presentation-common";